-When you schedule a new Zoom meeting either from emerson.zoom.us, through canvas.emerson.edu, or via Google calendar, Zoom will automatically generate a unique password for the session.
-You have the option to edit the password if you wish.
+When you schedule a new Zoom meeting, whether from emerson.zoom.us, through canvas.emerson.edu, or via Google calendar, Zoom will automatically generate a unique passcode for the session.
+You can customize the passcode, if you'd like.

-Where can I find the link, meeting ID, and password?
+Where can I find the link, meeting ID, and passcode?

 What about students joining Zoom meetings via Canvas?

-If the password is included in the link, how does that make my meeting more secure?
+If the passcode is included in the link, how does that make my meeting more secure?

 What about my Personal Meeting link?

-Can I decide to turn off the password for my meetings?
+Can I decide to turn off the passcode for my meetings?

-My Zoom class was interrupted.
+My Zoom class/meeting was interrupted.
 What should I do?

 Read on for a list of recommended Zoom features for managing meetings that can help you safely share your Zoom class or meeting and avoid unwanted interruptions.
 These are listed in the order of easiest to implement to hardest: